SoftwareHeritage/swh-docs/docs/sysadm/deployment/deploy-lister.rst

 -------------------

 The listers and the scheduler are now ready to work together.
 Use the `swh scheduler task add` command.
-Check ref:`swh-devel:register-task-type` for more details.
+Check ref:`register-task-type` for more details.

 .. _check-logs: